readthedocs/readthedocs.org/docs/pull-requests.rst

 - **Warning Banner:** A warning banner is shown at the top of the documentation to let users know that this isn't the main documentation for the project.

-  .. note:: This feature is available only for :doc:`Sphinx projects </intro/getting-started-with-sphinx>`.
+  .. note:: Warning banners are available only for :doc:`Sphinx projects </intro/getting-started-with-sphinx>`.

 .. figure:: /_static/images/github-build-status-reporting.gif
    :align: center